Richard Wright (1908-1960)

 Richard Wright's 169 page FBI file, provided under the Freedom of Information Act.
 Wright was investigated by the FBI for being a member of the communist party between 1932-1942.
 He left the party in 1942 because of ideological disputes.

 Briones, Matthew M. "Call-and-response: tracing the ideological shifts of Richard Wright through his correspondence with friends and fellow literati."
-African American Review 37, 1 (Spring 2003) [preview only, blurred].
+African American Review 37, 1 (Spring 2003) [first page only, jstor].

 Butler, Robert.
 "Farrell's ethnic neighborhood and Wright's urban ghetto: two visions of Chicago's South Side" [and James T. Farrell, Irish-American Literature].
 Studs Lonigan is compared to Native Son to show contrasting views of the South Side of Chicago, IL.
-MELUS 18, 1 (Spring 1993) [first page of article only].
+MELUS 18, 1 (Spring 1993) [preview or purchase, jstor].

 Costello, Brannon.
 "Richard Wright's Lawd Today!
 And the political uses of modernism."
-African American Review 37, 1 (Spring 2003) [subscription service].
+African American Review 37, 1 (Spring 2003) [questia sub ser].

 DeCoste, Damon Marcel.
 "To blot it all out: the politics of realism in Richard Wright's Native Son.
 Style 32, 1 (Spring 1998).

 Demirturk, Lale.
 "Mapping the Terrain of Whiteness: Richard Wright's Savage Holiday."
-MELUS 24, 1 (Spring 1999) [first page of article only].
+MELUS 24, 1 (Spring 1999) [preview or purchase, jstor].

 Demirturk, Lale "The making and unmaking of whiteness: Richard Wright's Rite of Passage."
-MELUS 26, 2, (Summer 2001) [first page of article only].
+MELUS 26, 2 (Summer 2001) [preview or purchase, jstor].

 Eby, C. "Slouching toward Beastliness: Richard Wright's Anatomy of Thomas Dixon" [response to white segregationist novelist Thomas Dixon].
-African American Review 35, 1 (Fall 2001) pp 439-58 [preview only, blurred].
+African American Review 35, 1 (Fall 2001) pp 439-58 [first page only, jstor].

 George, Stephen K. "The horror of Bigger Thomas: the perception of form without face in Richard Wright's Native Son."
-African American Review 31, 3 (Autumn 1997) pp 497-504 [subscription service].
+African American Review 31, 3 (Autumn 1997) pp 497-504 [questia sub ser].

 Hadman, Ty.
 "Richard Wright."
 An engaging essay about Richard Wright's haiku, by poet Hadman.